 - Set expiration dates: To prevent unauthorized access to your content, set expiration dates on company links, secure links, and anonymous links as appropriate.
 This will ensure that access to the content is revoked after a certain period of time.

 - Limit access: When sharing sensitive or confidential content, use company links or secure links and restrict access to specific individuals or groups.
+To ensure proper management of file access, consider conducting a file access audit in SharePoint Online using PowerShell.
+This approach adds an additional layer of control and oversight to your content sharing practices.

 - Train your users: Educate your users on the appropriate use of company links, secure links, and anonymous links.
 Encourage them to follow best practices, such as setting expiration dates and limiting access to sensitive content.